hirocaster/amazon-simple-url/README.md

 # amazon-simple-url

-the add-one to modify URL when you access to any product page in amazon.co.jp.
+The add-one to modify URL when you access to any product page in Amazon.

 ## Example